PREPARING YOUR PAPER

 - Further Reading (if any) for works not specifically cited in the text

 - Sources of Materials (if any)

-Figures can include photographs, illustrations, maps, diagrams, and stills from or links to video clips – anything for which you have secured the proper permissions to publish.
+Figures can include photographs, illustrations, maps, diagrams, and stills from video clips (AIC’s YouTube channel can host your video and the URL will appear in the caption of the still) – anything for which you have secured the proper permissions to publish.
 Please contact the editors for further information if you intend to submit video clips.

 20 images for regular session papers